awsdocs/amazon-route53-docs/doc_source/getting-started.md

 **To route traffic to your website**

-1. Open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
+1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

 1. In the navigation pane, choose **Hosted zones**\.
 **Note**
 When you registered your domain, Amazon Route 53 automatically created a hosted zone with the same name\.
-A hosted zone contains information about how you want Amazon Route 53 to route traffic for the domain\.
+A hosted zone contains information about how you want Route 53 to route traffic for the domain\.

 1. In the list of hosted zones, choose the name of your domain\.

 1. Choose **Create Record Set**\.
 **Note**
-Each resource record set contains information about how you want to route traffic for one domain \(such as example\.com\) or subdomain \(such as www\.example\.com or test\.example\.com\)\.
-Resource record sets are stored in the hosted zone for your domain\.
+Each record contains information about how you want to route traffic for one domain \(such as example\.com\) or subdomain \(such as www\.example\.com or test\.example\.com\)\.
+Records are stored in the hosted zone for your domain\.

 1. Specify the following values:
 **Name**
-For the first resource record set that you'll create, accept the default value, which is the name of your hosted zone and your domain\.
+For the first record that you'll create, accept the default value, which is the name of your hosted zone and your domain\.
 This will route internet traffic to the bucket that has the same name as your domain\.
-If you created a second S3 bucket, for www\.*your\-domain\-name*, you'll repeat this step to create a second resource record set\.
-For the second resource record set, type **www**\.
+If you created a second S3 bucket, for www\.*your\-domain\-name*, you'll repeat this step to create a second record\.
+For the second record, type **www**\.
 This will route internet traffic to the www\.*your\-domain\-name* bucket\.
 **Type**
 Choose **A – IPv4 address**\.
 **Alias**
 Choose **Yes**\.
 **Alias Target**
 Type the name of the region that you created your S3 bucket in\.
 Use the applicable value from the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
-You specify the same value for **Alias Target** for both resource record sets\.
-Amazon Route 53 figures out which bucket to route traffic to based on the name of the resource record set\.
+You specify the same value for **Alias Target** for both records\.
+Route 53 figures out which bucket to route traffic to based on the name of the record\.
 **Routing Policy**
 Accept the default value of **Simple**\.
 **Evaluate Target Health**